 We chose the school and neighborhood first and, as you know, moved down into an apartment so that we could find the right home for us.
 The neighborhood is well established with huge trees and beautifully maintained homes.
 It is primarily ranch-style homes built between the 50s and 70s.
 The house came on the market as we finished moving out of our last house and we opened escrow here the same day we closed escrow on our last home.
 It seemed serendipitous and just so right.

 You gotta love the orange carpet!
 It’s original and looks in perfect condition.
 Not enough reason for it to stay 😉 but I do appreciate how well it represents the way the previous owners lived in this house.
 The living room/dining room is large and has great windows, and of course, I fell in love with the chandelier.
+Update: Did you see the floors that we eventually put in this space?
+GORGEOUS!

 So pretty, right?
 We took the dining room chandelier from our last house because it was really special and we did hang it here in the dining room.
 This chandelier, though, has a new home in the foyer and it’s looking mighty gorgeous!